Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 Here’s what you’ll need to make the best bacon cheeseburgers you’ll ever have.
 And if I’m wrong, you know where to find me!

-How to Make a Double Cheeseburger
+The Right Way to Make a Bacon Double Smash Burger

 - Cook the bacon until crisp-chewy.
 You don’t want it to shatter when you bite into it.